 I think that if you do work that others benefit from, you should be paid for that work.
 It’s a bit reductive when applied to the previously heated controversy around Valve’s first attempt at paid mods, but in our recent interview, they made it clear they’re not giving up on the idea.
-Evan flew out to Valve HQ and , Gabe Newell, who said, “The Gaming community needs to reward people who are creating value.”
+Evan flew out to Valve HQ and heard it from the man himself, Gabe Newell, who said, “The Gaming community needs to reward people who are creating value.”

 It’s a simple, clear message, and one that no PC gamer should be afraid of.
 It doesn’t mean free mods are going to disappear or that the scene will suddenly die.
 Ideally, the marketplace would redistribute itself naturally through demand and competition.
 Smart people work at Valve believe in it, even if they can seem impenetrable at times.
 But what it means is that teams creating total conversions or remasters can potentially quit their day jobs and work full time on making more cool shit for the games we love.

 Imagine a world where we see several complete, polished campaigns released for Skyrim every year instead of once or twice during its entire lifespan.
 Even better, imagine the pressure it would put on existing developers to incorporate mod support into their games.
 Maybe we could’ve avoided SnapMap.
 Worst case scenario: we pay people for hard work.
 Best case scenario: modding becomes a mainstream, legitimized development path.

 Chris Thursten: For Honor?
 I hardly knew 'er